Beginners Guide To Squirting With Lola Jean

 When I orgasm AND squirt together, it makes that orgasm extra special.
-That being said, after squirting with consistency for a few years, the pleasure isn’t this mind bending experience I think most hype it up to be.
+That said, after squirting with consistency for a few years, the pleasure isn’t the mind-bending experience I think most hype it up to be.
 I’d rank a cervical orgasm much higher in terms of pleasure.
-Though, when that happens I’m usually squirting too.
-Once you turn on the faucet, it is difficult to turn it off.
+Though, when that happens, I’m usually squirting too.
+Once you turn on the faucet, it’s difficult to turn it off.

-How to Squirt
+How to squirt

-Again, I’m a professional athlete when it comes to squirting and even I didn’t discover it until my mid to late twenties.
+Again, I’m a professional athlete when it comes to squirting, and even I didn’t discover it until my mid to late twenties.
 It’s going to happen when it’s going to happen.
-If you want to hack squirting and understand the bodily mechanics, that’s going to be more on the end of the vulva-owner.
+If you want to hack squirting and understand the bodily mechanics, that will be more on the end of the vulva-owner.

-Can all girls squirt?
+Can all women squirt?

 There has to be a certain level of arousal, comfort, and hydration.
-The amount of liquid consumed does not directly equate to the amount of squirt one can produce, but if you’re dehydrated, that is not going to work in your favor.
+The amount of liquid consumed does not directly equate to the amount of squirt one can produce, but if you’re dehydrated, it’s not going to work in your favour.
 If you need extra motivation to drink more water, you’re welcome.

 What is it when a woman squirts?
+Is squirt pee?

-I have both peed and squirted on people on multiple occasions and I can tell you they are different acts and liquids.
+I have both peed and squirted on people on multiple occasions, and I can tell you they are different acts and liquids.
 The people I have peed and squirted on (consensually) can tell you they are different acts and liquids.
 Again, you don’t deserve to fuck someone you are going to shame.